MC42/hi-im.kim/writing/pmmm/lepidopterology.md

 She was *fine*.

-"Karina...  there are things in this world I can't explain yet.
-It's haunting _me_ in ways I doubt would seem sane."
+"Karina...  there are things in this world I can't explain."

+"Try me."

+"No.  Absolutely not, it's haunting _me_ in ways I doubt would seem sane if I tried to explain."

 "Why the hell can't you just *trust someone* for once!"